Picaridin.info mosquito control

 Geraniol is another natural, essential oil which repels mosquitos much in the same way as Citronella.
 Several companies have also developed proprietary scent products.

 These are the electrified devices which emit ultraviolet light to attract and "zap" bugs.
 However besides killing mosquitoes, they also kill many other insects, including benign ones.
 And unfortunately, they do little to reduce the mosquito population because mosquitos aren't particularly interested inultraviolet light!
-Estimates say that usually less than 3% of the insects killed by "zappers" are mosquitos.
+Estimates say that generally less than 3% of the insects killed by "zappers" are mosquitos.
 Battery-powered, handheld bug zappers are also available online.
-We don't recommend these for mosquito control.
+We don't recommend these for mosquito control, but some people swear by them and use a little "hack" to make them more effective.
+Read more »

 These are small electric or battery-operated devices that emit ultrasonic sounds.
 They claim to repel mosquitos (and mice, rats, hornets, spiders, even fleas).
 In our experience, they are useless (except possibly against mice), and in some devices the noise is in a range that can still be heard by humans and house pets - those can be rather annoying.